matgat/llconv/readme.md

 _________________________________________________________________________
 ## `.pll` files
-Some additional library data will be extracted from the first comment of the `.pll` file:
+Authors are encouraged to include custom additional library data in the first comment of the `.pll` file.
+The recognized fields are:

 ```
 (*
-    descr: Machine logic stuff
+    descr: Machine logic
-    version: 0.5.1
+    version: 1.2.31
 *)
 ```